git-ftp/git-ftp/man/git-ftp.1.md

 	$ git ftp init -u "john" -P "ftp://example.com/public_html"

 It will authenticate with the username `john` and ask for the password.
+By default, it tries to transfer data in EPSV mode.
+Depending on the network and server configuration, that may fail.
+You can try to add the `--disable-epsv` option to use the IPv4 passive FTP connection (PASV).
+In rare circumstances, you can use `--active` for the original FTP transfer mode.
+These options do not apply to SFTP.

+You are less likely to face connection problems with SFTP.
-Using SFTP is a much better option.
-But be aware of the different handling of relative and absolute paths.
+But be aware of the different
+handling of relative and absolute paths.
 If the directory `public_html` is in the home directory on the server, then upload like this: